yadisnel/go-mesh/README.md

 service.Run()
 ```

-See the [docs](https://yadisnel.github.io/go-ms) for detailed information on the architecture, installation and use of go-ms.
+See the [docs](https://yadisnel.github.io/go-ms) for detailed information on the architecture, quick start an guides of installation and use of go-ms.

 ## License